-(5) The proposed driveway approach meets vision clearance standards;
+The proposed driveway approach meets vision clearance standards;

-The proposed driveway approach provides a vision clearance area with 10-foot legs along the driveway and 50-foot legs along the property line abutting the 40th Place SE right-of-way.
+The proposed driveway approach provides a vision clearance area with 10-foot legs along the driveway and 50-foot legs along the intersecting street (40th Place SE).
+This application includes a Type II adjustment to locate the vision clearance area along the travel lane of the intersecting street as described in SRC 805.005(b)(1)(B).
+With the included adjustment.
 This standard is met.